 Your trusted provider

-Jerrett Funeral Homes – St. Clair Chapel is a member of the Dignity Memorial® network of funeral, cremation and cemetery service providers.
-When you choose a Dignity Memorial provider, you receive not only the compassionate care you expect from a locally operated establishment, but also the benefits you deserve from the largest and most trusted network of funeral, cremation and memorialization companies in North America.
+As a proud member of the Dignity Memorial® network of funeral, cremation and cemetery service providers, Jerrett Funeral Homes – Scarborough Chapel is devoted to exceeding expectations and providing the highest standard of service.
+When you choose a Dignity Memorial provider, you receive not only the compassionate care you expect from a locally operated establishment, but also the benefits you deserve.

 The story of Jerrett Funeral Homes begins in the mid-1930s.
 Jack Jerrett dreamed of a career that would allow him to serve people in a meaningful way and he wanted to be a funeral director.